• Skip to main content

 Easy-to-make, delicious Curried Instant Pot Split Pea Soup that will warm you up!
 This soup can be made either in your pressure cooker or on your stove top, instructions for both ways are included.

-Overhead shot of a bowl of Curried Instant Pot Split Pea Soup in a white bowl, soup is garnished with a small bunch of fresh parsley; a spoon sits to the left of the bowl.
+Overhead shot of a bowl of Curried Instant Pot Split Pea Soup in a white bowl.

 When I was little, there was a canned split pea soup my mom used to buy for us to have at lunch.
 She didn't buy it often, but when she did, I was happy.